mriffle/nf-skyline-dia-ms/docs/source/results.rst

 The files generated are:

 - ``qc_report_data.db3`` - The sqlite database with all the data used to generate the QC report.
-- ``qc_report.qmd`` - The quarto document which is renderered to generate the QC report.
+- ``qc_report.qmd`` - The quarto document which is rendered to generate the QC report.
 - ``qc_report.html`` - The rendered QC report in *html* format.
 This file can be viewed in a web browser.
 - ``qc_report.pdf`` - The rendered QC report in *pdf* format.